-Indicators that you may be tracking that are not in the compendium will require a plan for data collection, data entry, validation, and analysis.
+Indicators being tracked that are not in the compendium will require a plan for data collection, data entry, validation, and analysis.
 For distribution indicators, supply chain, MEAL, and programming should work together to develop shared data collection templates and reports.
-For more information, see the SMILER+ Guide.
+For more information, see the SMILER+Guide.